google/WebFundamentals/src/content/en/updates/2018/08/devtools.md

 ## Consider Canary {: #canary }

-If you're on Mac or Windows, please consider using [Chrome Canary][canary] as your default development browser.
-If you report a bug or a change that you don't like while it's still in Canary, the DevTools team can address your feedback significantly faster.
+If you're on Mac or Windows, consider using [Chrome Canary][canary] as your default development browser.
+Canary gives you access to the latest DevTools features.

-Note: Canary is the bleeding-edge version of Chrome.
-It's released as soon as its built, without testing.
-This means that Canary breaks from time-to-time, about once-a-month, and it's usually fixed within a day.
+Note: Canary is released as soon as its built, without testing.
+This means that Canary breaks about once-a-month.
+It's usually fixed within a day.
 You can go back to using Chrome Stable while Canary is broken.

 [canary]: https://www.google.com/chrome/browser/canary.html